kadenslater95/classic_opengl/README.md

 # classic_opengl
 OpenGL Programming on older versions with the fixed function pipeline (pre-shader OpenGL)

+### Dependencies
+- OpenGL and GLU (most likely already installed by default by your Operating System, but might)
+- GLUT (can be freeglut)

 ### Build
 Uses cmake.
 Broken into project subfolders, e.g. to build example you would do
 ```